Athaws/KattisSolutions/README.md

 Here, my solutions for various different problems from [Kattis](https://open.kattis.com/) can be found.

-Most (if not all) are written in C or Java.
+Most (if not all) are written in C, Java or Python, as can be seen in the table below.

 ## Problems & Solutions